clusterio/clusterio/docs/contributing.md

 Once you've set up the cluster you can use `node packages/master run` to run the master server and `node packages/slave run` to run the slave which connects to the master server.

-For web development on the master there are also the following flags.
+For web development on the master there are also the following flags:

 `--dev` - Recompile the `web_ui` package on the fly providing live reloading of it.

 `--dev-plugin [name]` - Recompile the web module for the given plugin on the fly proving live reloading of it.

 These options can be combined and multiple plugins can be actived for dev mode.
+Keep in mind if you're working on external plugins the `--dev-plugin` option is likely to only work if the plugin is placed inside the `external_plugins` directory and its dependencies are installed with pnpm as part of the clusterio repository workspace.
-Note that webpack is configured to delete the web interface build when using these options, so you will have to run `npx lerna run build` before you start the master without these flags again.
+Note that webpack is configured to delete the web interface build when using these options, so you will have to run `pnpm run -r --if-present build` before you start the master without these flags again.

 ### Starting a Feature Branch